MarcoGabaglio/workflowPID/README.md

 ### configPID.yml

-* Leave some uninformative string in the URL field
+* Leave some uninformative of empty string in the URL field
 * Add your user name
 * Add the path leading to your private key (the public one should be in the same directory)
 * Add an initial description of the data